islab-sophia/odigen-mlpmixer/README.md

 To evaluate the trained generator model, follow these steps:

+1. Download model weight and calcurated statistics of sun360 from this link "Write link here".
-1. Copy the trained generator to the eval/generators directory and rename it to "test.pth".
+2. Copy the trained generator to the eval/generators directory and rename it to "test.pth".
-2. Run the following command from the root directory:
+3. Run the following command from the root directory:

 ```bash
 cd ./eval